 Similarly, for the input of a scene with $n$ shots, we first divide it into a sequence of $(n \cdot k, \frac{\mathit{w}}{\mathit{p}}, \frac{\mathit{h}}{\mathit{p}}, c)$ patches.
-After convolution and flattening, we get $(\textrm{D}, \textrm{N} \cdot n \cdot k)$ dimensional patch embeddings.
-Notice that this is different from the dimension of a frame, and does not match with the dimension of position embeddings.
-Inspired by~\cite{dosovitskiy2020vit} where they mentioned that pre-trained position embeddings can be interpolated to fine-tune input of higher resolutions, we propose to generalize this property from frame to shot and scene.
-That is, we interpolate the $\textrm{N}$-dimensional position embeddings to $\textrm{N} \cdot n \cdot k$, excluding the $1$-dimension corresponding to class token, and add the interpolated position embeddings to patch embeddings before providing them to MSA layers.
+After convolution and flattening, we get $(\textrm{N} \cdot n \cdot k, \textrm{D})$-dimensional patch embeddings.
+Notice that this is different from the dimension of a frame, and does not match with the dimension of positional embeddings.
+Inspired by~\cite{dosovitskiy2020vit} where they mentioned that positional embeddings can be interpolated to take input of higher resolutions, we propose to generalize this property from frame to shot and scene.
+That is, we interpolate the $\textrm{N}$-dimensional positional embeddings to $\textrm{N} \cdot n \cdot k$, excluding the $1$ dimension corresponding to class token, and add the interpolated positional embeddings to patch embeddings before providing them to MSA layers.